 - Counterfeit Drugs and Product Safety

 Astellas is committed to ensuring an uninterrupted supply of high-quality products for our patients around the world.
 We maintain strict product quality standards and a robust supply chain across the world to ensure the efficacy, safety and supply of our products.
 Our efforts toward patient safety also include implementing appropriate measures against medical errors and drug counterfeiting.

 In recognition of the fact that the safety profile of products can continue evolving post marketing, we are also dedicated to monitoring the safety of our products continuously throughout their lifecycles, according to applicable laws, regulations and industrial codes, such as the Good Pharmacovigilance Practices (GVP).
 We collect, evaluate, and timely report product safety information to health authorities around the world in compliance with applicable laws and regulations.

 - Access to Health

 Advances continue to be made in technology and medicine that address unmet medical needs.
 However, there still remain barriers for many people who have difficulty accessing the healthcare they need due to a lack of available treatments, poverty, healthcare system challenges and insufficient healthcare information.
 While the protection of the right to health is primarily the responsibility of states, pharmaceutical companies like Astellas can play a role in contributing toward improving the health of people by expanding access to health.
 To this end, we are working on a range of initiatives including: aiming to achieve the United Nations Sustainable Development Goals, combating diseases which have been commercially neglected, preventing and controlling non-communicable diseases, and supporting technology transfer.

 - Human Rights in the Workplace

 Employees are a core of our operations, as they enable all we do and are the driving force to realize our mission.
 Astellas respects the human rights of our employees, including the rights to non-discrimination, freedom of association and collective bargaining, freedom from forced labor and privacy.
-In addition, we work to promote diversity and inclusion in the workplace and provide a safe and rewarding work environment for our employees.
+In addition, we work to promote diversity, equity and inclusion in the workplace and provide a safe and rewarding work environment for our employees.
 We promote respect for these rights in our business partners.